vmware/vic/tests/test-cases/Group1-Docker-Commands/1-2-Docker-Pull.md

 5. Issue a docker pull command to the new VIC appliance using a different repo than the default
     * myregistry.local:5000/testing/test-image
 6. Issue a docker pull command to the new VIC appliance using all tags option
-    * --all-tags fedora
+    * --all-tags nginx
 7. Issue a docker pull command to the new VIC appliance using an image that doesn't exist
 8. Issue a docker pull command to the new VIC appliance using a non-default repository that doesn't exist
+9. Issue a docker pull command for an image with a tag that doesn't exist
+10. Issue a docker pull command for an image that has already been pulled

 #Expected Outcome:
 VIC appliance should respond with a properly formatted pull response to each command issued to it.
-No errors should be seen, except in the case of step 7 and 8.
+No errors should be seen, except in the case of step 7, 8 and 9.

 #Possible Problems:
 None